Acupuncture for Chemotherapy-Induced Peripheral Neuropathy

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is acupuncture safe for treating chemotherapy-induced peripheral neuropathy?
+What prior data suggests that acupuncture is safe for preventing or lessening chemotherapy-induced peripheral neuropathy?

 Weidong Lu, PhD, MPH